dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 ## Perform a search using a viewmodel

-A search can be executed without event handlers by binding the `SearchCommand` property to an `ICommand` implementation.
+A search can be executed without event handlers by binding the `SearchCommand` property to an <xref:System.Windows.Input.ICommand> implementation.
 For more information about commanding, see [Commanding](~/fundamentals/data-binding/commanding.md).

-The following example shows a viewmodel class that contains an `ICommand` property named `PerformSearch`:
+The following example shows a viewmodel class that contains an <xref:System.Windows.Input.ICommand> property named `PerformSearch`:

 ```csharp
 public class SearchViewModel : INotifyPropertyChanged